Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-1-algemene-gegevens-en.markdown

 lang: en
 ---
 ### 1.1.
 Contact details and Identity I.C.T.S.V.
 Inter-*Actief*
 Informatie- en Communicatietechnologische Studievereniging Inter-*Actief* is the study association for Technical Computer Science and Business & IT at the University of Twente.
 Inter-*Actief* is registered at the Chamber of Commerce under number 40074947.
-Inter-*Actief* can be visited at the Drienerlolaan 5, 7522 NB in Enschede.
+Inter-*Actief* can be visited at Drienerlolaan 5, 7522 NB in Enschede.
 Inter-*Actief* is reachable by phone on +31 (0)53 489 3756 and via mail on board@inter-actief.net.

 ### 1.2.
 Storage period of data
 Inter-*Actief* keeps the details of the membership until the membership is terminated, with the exception of the instances specified in the next chapters.
-After termination of the membership the personal details of a member might be kept in backups for up to a year.
+After termination of the membership the personal details of a member are kept in backups for up to a year.

 ### 1.3.
 Rights of the involved
 Every European citizen has the following rights: